henrylawson/henrylawson.net/website/_posts/2014-08-18-faster-tests.markdown

    Customer or Employee, if these entities are expensive to create, perhaps a set of tests can share one?
-Typically it is best practice to avoid coupling test data to ensure the result of a test is deterministic, sharing test data carries state across tests and can result in nondeterministic behaviour as it is could now be dependent on the order scenarios are executed.
+Typically it is best practice to avoid coupling test data to ensure the result of a test is deterministic, sharing test data carries state across tests and can result in non-deterministic behavior as it is could now be dependent on the order scenarios are executed.
 When determining if test data entities can be shared it is best to use entities that don't store state or data that is immutable.